totten/locolamp/README.md

 [nix-shell]$ loco run
 ```

-This will create a RAM-disk, initialize the data/configuration files in `.loco/var`, and launch the services in the foreground.
+The last command (`loco run`) starts the services (e.g. Apache + MySQL etal).
+It creates a RAM-disk for storing service data (`.loco/var`); initializes the data/configuration files; and launch the services in the foreground.
 You can then open a web page, e.g.

 * http://127.0.0.1:8000/

-To run CLI commands (such as `php` or `mysql`), open a new console tab and open `nix-shell` again:
+To run CLI commands (such as `php` or `mysql`), open a new console tab and start `nix-shell` again:

 ```
 $ cd locolamp